websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/enabling-docusign-digital-signature.md

 **Always Override:** Every site must provide its own configuration.

 **Inherit or Override:** Can be defined in both Site Settings and Instance Settings.
-If defined in both, the Site Settings will override those of the Instance.
+If defined in both, the Site Settings override those of the Instance.

-You now must add your digital keys from DocuSign at the proper scope in Liferay.
+You must now add your digital keys from DocuSign at the proper scope in Liferay.

 ## Adding Digital Keys

-Depending on what you chose for your Site Settings strategy, you must add your digital keys at the proper scope:
+Depending on what you chose for your Site Settings strategy, add your digital keys at the proper scope:

 - If you chose Always Inherit, add the keys in Instance Settings.
 - If you chose Always Override, add the keys in Site Settings.